 - Turn off app updates - While this is not much, store update does consume data and resources in background, particularly when installing large apps.
 You can choose to update them manually, which also gives you an option to skip updates for apps that you don't use.

 - Reduce telemetry data - This will no have a visible impact.
-But why spend your valuable data and resources for telemetry.
+But why spend your mobile data and computer resources for telemetry when they are limited.

 - Disable thumbnail cache - This will be useful when you have a Hard disk and often see high disk usage activity.